go-chi/chi/README.md

 | Throttle    | Puts a ceiling on the number of concurrent requests.                            |
 -------------------------------------------------------------------------------------------------

+**NOTE:** if you are using Logger and Recoverer middlewares, Logger should precede Recoverer in order to have all panic responses logged as well.

 Other middlewares:

 * [httpcoala](https://github.com/goware/httpcoala) - request coalescer